wsavran/pycsep_esrl_reproducibility/README.md

 conda install --channel conda-forge pycsep=0.5.1
 ```

-Download data of the _'lightweight'_ version from Zenodo
+Download data of the _'lightweight'_ version from Zenodo with
 ```
 ./download_data.sh
 ```